2026 Price Guide

 Oklahoma sits in the most active tornado region in the country, and the gap between a warning and a tornado on the ground is often only eight to ten minutes.
 An interior closet or bathroom offers little real protection once winds reach EF3 and above, which central Oklahoma has seen repeatedly in Moore, the OKC metro, and beyond.
 A shelter built to FEMA P-320 or ICC-500 is engineered to survive even an EF5.

 Viewed over the decades a shelter lasts, the cost is modest for what it protects.
-The SoonerSafe rebate can reimburse up to $3,000 of it, a possible insurance credit can trim a little more, and the shelter remains a feature many Oklahoma buyers look for at resale.
+The SoonerSafe Safe Room Rebate Program may reimburse part of it, a possible insurance credit can trim a little more, and the shelter remains a feature many Oklahoma buyers look for at resale.
+That resale value is not just a sales line: a peer-reviewed study of Oklahoma City home sales found that a shelter raised the sale price by 3.5% to 4%, about $4,200 at the mean 2005 price (Simmons and Sutter, Construction Management and Economics, 2007, read 2026-08-13).
+That is a 2007 finding on 2005 sales, so treat it as evidence that Oklahoma buyers pay for a shelter, not as a current dollar figure.
 The strongest case, though, is simple: it is there when your family needs it.

 Common Questions